 Today’s forecast is tomorrow’s accounting report.
 That’s why it’s up to the CFO to work closely with business unit leaders to create a forecast that’s not only accurate, but can actually influence business decisions.

 An accurate financial forecast ensures your business units have the resources needed to deliver on what the business needs.
-But while almost every organisation creates a quarterly forecast, new customers, lost clients, an aggressive competitor or an outside event like a major weather event can all significantly impact quarterly forecast accuracy.
+But while almost every organization creates a quarterly forecast, new customers, lost clients, an aggressive competitor or an outside event like a major weather event can all significantly impact quarterly forecast accuracy.

 As a result, more agile companies are incorporating rolling forecasts to make planning an ongoing process instead of a quarterly event.
 These companies are able to be more responsive in a fast moving market while avoiding the surprises of their quarterly-focused brethren.